Katherine Reynolds Lewis

 Katherine Reynolds Lewis is an American journalist and author.

 Life

 Lewis attended Phillips Exeter Academy and graduated from Harvard University with a bachelor's degree in physics.
 She worked as a national correspondent for Newhouse News Service and as a national reporter for Bloomberg News and contributes to Fortune magazine, USA Today's magazine group, The Washington Post, Working Mother magazine, Time, and The Huffington Post.
+She had her nuptials with Brian Lewis in 2001 and has had three children.

-Her first book The Good News About Bad Behavior: Why Kids Are Less Disciplined Than Ever -- And What to Do About It was published by PublicAffairs in April 2018.
+Her first book, The Good News About Bad Behavior: Why Kids Are Less Disciplined Than Ever -- And What to Do About It was published by PublicAffairs in April 2018.